 Electron Multiplying CCD (EMCCD)

-How EMCCD Works?
+How EMCCD work?

 How do night vision goggles work?

-For what reason does everything look green through night vision goggles?
+Why does everything look green through night vision goggles?

 How does a thermal picture sensor work?